Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Discussion

 \section{Discussion}

-This work provides evidence, via a randomized experiment with 224 authentic and fabricated stimuli and 41,822 participants, that visual and auditory communication modalities increase people's ability to distinguish authentic political speeches from fabricated political speeches.
-In particular, we provide corroborating evidence to the conventional wisdom around the ``seeing is believing'' narrative (the realism heuristic that suggests people will tend to trust video over text\cite{sundar2008main} and recent results showing people ``are more likely to believe an event occurred when it is presented in video versus textual form''~\cite{wittenberg2021minimal}) in the context of authentic speeches: people are significantly more accurate at identifying authentic speeches as authentic when the speeches include audio and visual modalities as opposed to only text.
-However, these results add considerable nuance to the seeing is believing narrative when considering fabricated speeches: people are significantly more accurate at identifying fabricated speeches as fabricated when the speeches include audio and visual modalities as opposed to only text.
+This paper provides evidence, via multiple pre-registered randomized experiments with 2,215 participants that visual and auditory communication modalities increase people's ability to distinguish authentic political speeches from fabricated political speeches.
+In the context of \textbf{authentic} speeches, we provide corroborating evidence for the conventional wisdom around the ``seeing is believing'' narrative (the realism heuristic that suggests people will tend to trust video over text\cite{sundar2008main} and results from Wittenberg et al 2021 showing people ``are more likely to believe an event occurred when it is presented in video versus textual form''~\cite{wittenberg2021minimal}); people are significantly more accurate at identifying authentic speeches as authentic when the speeches include audio and visual modalities as opposed to only text (although note Wittenberg et al 2021 finds minimal effects of video on persuasiveness).
+However with respect to \textbf{fabricated} content, the results from Experiments 1-3 and 5 add considerable nuance to the seeing is believing narrative: people are significantly more accurate at identifying fabricated speeches as fabricated when the speeches include audio and visual modalities as opposed to only text.
 In other words, we find participants are significantly more accurate at distinguishing between authentic and fabricated political videos than transcripts.
+Moreover, Experiment 5 demonstrates that this continues to be the case even when people are not directly asked about the authenticity of a speech or primed to consider accuracy.